Perry Moss (basketball)

+Playing career

+College

 Moss played basketball at Northeastern University under coach Jim Calhoun, where he averaged 15.2 points per game and 3.7 rebounds per game in four seasons there.
-In his senior season, Moss was named the America East Conference Men's Basketball Player of the Year.
-Moss graduated as the school’s second-leading career scorer with 1722 points and a 15.2 average in 113 games.
-He was considered the most explosive guard in New England and one of the most athletic players in the nation.
-In 1982 he went head to head with future NBA All-Star Dominique Wilkins and the Georgia Bulldogs in the first round of the Gotten State Classic.
-Despite a big game from Moss, the Huskies lost, but Lakers GM Jerry West, who was in the audience, noted that Moss was the best guard he had seen that year.
+In his senior season, Moss was named the America East Conference Player of the Year in 1981–82.
+Moss graduated as the school's second-leading career scorer with 1,722 points and a 15.2 average in 113 games.
+In 1982, he went head-to-head with future NBA All-Star Dominique Wilkins and the Georgia Bulldogs in the first round of the Gotten State Classic.
+Despite a big game from Moss, the Huskies lost, but Los Angeles Lakers General Manager Jerry West, who was in attendance, noted that Moss was the best guard he had seen that year.

 On his home court, Moss would dazzle the fans with his acrobatic dunks created by his 41-inch vertical leap.
 As a junior in 1981, Moss teamed with guard Pete Harris to lead the Huskies to their first of seven conference titles.
-His career included a number of clutch shots, including Moss's halfcourt bomb that sent the championship game versus Holy Cross into overtime, which NU eventually won 76–69.
-He also hit a last second shot in the opening round of the NCAA tournament when NU knocked off 20th ranked Fresno State before bowing out to Utah.
+His career included a number of clutch shots, including Moss's halfcourt bomb that sent the championship game versus Holy Cross into overtime, which Northeastern won 76–69.
+He also hit a last-second shot in the opening round of the NCAA tournament when Northeastern knocked off 20th ranked Fresno State before bowing out to Utah.
 Moss and the Huskies repeated the feat a year later, as Moss averaged 23.7 points per game.
-NU defeated St. Joseph's 63–62 in the first round, before dropping a heartwrenching, triple overtime affair to Villanova in the second round.
+Northeastern defeated Saint Joseph's 63–62 in the first round, before dropping a triple-overtime contest to Villanova in the second round.
 Moss scored 23 and 31 points respectively, in those two games.
-For his career, Moss scored over 30 points eight times and made seven straight all tournament squads.
+For his career, Moss scored over 30 points eight times.